OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 ## Recap
 This one was a long one right ?

-To recap what we learned, we learned how to make our entities partake in the Physics simulation, how to manipulate them through code and lastly how to receive Collision and Trigger events from the Physics system.
+To recap, we learned how to make our entities partake in the Physics simulation, how to manipulate them through code and lastly how to receive Collision and Trigger events from the Physics system.

 You've now got the fundamental knowledge to create an FPS movement system, which we will do in the next guide!